Phylogeny-based Protein Function Prediction

 - For queries not in our current results, try "Predict by seqence" to find SIFTER predictions for the closest homologs.

 - Sahraeian SME, Luo KR, Brenner SE.
 2015.
-SIFTER Search: A web server for accurate phylogeny-based protein function prediction.
-Nucleic Acids Research, to appear.
+SIFTER search: a web server for accurate phylogeny-based protein function prediction.
+Nucleic Acids Research. in press.
+10.1093/nar/gkv461

 - Engelhardt BE, Jordan MI, Srouji JR, Brenner SE.
 2011.
 Genome-scale phylogenetic function annotation of large and diverse protein families.Genome Research 21:1969-1980. doi:10.1101/gr.104687.109